 Michael Kirschner /Switzerland/The only constant in our modern societies is change!
 How does social and economic change affect the role of care homes in European societies?
 The presentation outlines different developments in European societies and discusses how they affect the role of care homes in society.
 Different future scenarios regarding the role of care homes in European societies are presented and discussed.

 28th September 2017

 09:00 - 11:00SESSION I: CARE HOME DIRECTOR AND HIS CLIENTSModerator: Jiří Horecký /Czech Republic/

 Aad Koster /Netherland/As care-providing organisations and care-professionals, are we working for the clients?
 Or rather, are we working for the insurance company or the (local) government, as it is them who, in most cases, pay the (biggest part of the) costs of the care?
 In the opinion of Koster, care means working for the clients.
 He will present his view, explaining what that means for organisations and professionals in the care sector.

 Care of Persons with Dementia - an Ethical Context

-Iva Holmerová /Czechia/Persons with dementia are important clients of residential care.
+Iva Holmerová /Czech Republic/Persons with dementia are important clients of residential care.
 It is estimated that 20-30% persons with dementia in different European countries live in different residential care settings.
 The presentation will discuss some ethical aspects of care: The importance of timely diagnosis and post-diagnostic support, appropriate information about diagnosis, sharing of information within the care teams etc. The main focus will be on advanced dementia care and its ethical dilemmas.